Link-/actions-at-scale-ghoh/README.md

 > GitHub Office Hours: Adopting GitHub Actions at scale in the Enterprise

 This repository contains the scripts and configuration files for the GitHub Actions at scale in the Enterprise office hours video series.

-### IMPORTANT NOTICE

-**This project has not been updated since its release.
-Some of the instructions shared below (and in the videos) might not be applicable any more.
-Use your best judgement when following these instructions!**

 ## Agenda